binhnguyennus/awesome-scalability/README.md

 * [Web Scalability for Startup Engineers](https://www.goodreads.com/book/show/23615147-web-scalability-for-startup-engineers)
 * [Scalability Rules: 50 Principles for Scaling Web Sites](http://scalabilityrules.com/)

-## An Act Of Kindness
+## Donation

-If you like this project, [click here to treat me a beer](https://paypal.me/binhnguyennus) :beer: Thank you!
+[Click here to treat me a cake](https://paypal.me/binhnguyennus) if this project is helpful to you :cake: Thank you!
 You are the awesome one :thumbsup: